-Depoliticizing the Amazighi question is a serious problem.
-The Amazighi question is not just a cultural or linguistic issue.
+Depoliticizing the Amazigh question is a serious problem.
+The Amazigh question is not just a cultural or linguistic issue.
 It is political as well.
-The incident that involved an MP speaking in the Amazighi language in the Moroccan parliament clearly indicates that there is a lot more work to be done until the language of the natives of Morocco is fully recognized as an official language.
+The incident that involved an MP speaking in the Amazigh language in the Moroccan parliament clearly indicates that there is a lot more work to be done until the language of the natives of Morocco is fully recognized as an official language.

 Finally, I really hope that we can build a democratic nation that seeks unity in recognizing and promoting diversity.

 The views expressed in this article are the author’s own and do not necessarily reflect Morocco World News’ editorial policy.